-- Dr. Vinogradova is an applied linguist interested in the use of digital technology in language education and in identity negotiation in multimodal personal narratives.
-Her recent research focuses on the development of multiliteracies and pedagogical uses of digital stories in ESL and heritage language instruction.
+- Dr. Vinogradova is interested in the use of digital technology, specifically digital stories, in language education and in postmethod pedagogy and advocacy in language teacher development.
+Her recent research focuses on the role of a pedagogy of multiliteracies and postmethod in student and teacher empowerment.
 She has extensive experience in teaching English as a foreign and second language, teacher training, and curriculum and project development in higher education.
 Dr. Vinogradova holds a PhD in Language, Literacy and Culture from the University of Maryland, Baltimore County (UMBC) and has MA degrees in TESOL from the University of Northern Iowa and in Intercultural Communication from UMBC.

 Vinogradova, P. (2014, July).
 Digital stories in a language classroom: Engaging students through meaningful multimodal projects.
-The FLTMAG, July.
-Online at http://fltmag.com/digital-stories
+The FLTMAG.

 Vinogradova, P. (2014).
 Digital stores in heritage language education: Empowering heritage language learners through a pedagogy of multiliteracies.
 In T. Wiley, D. Christian, J. K. Peyton, S. Moore, and N. Liu (Eds.), Handbook of heritage, community, and Native American languages in the United States: Research, educational practice, and policy (pp, 314-323).
 Routledge & CAL.